davidemms/OrthoFinder/README.md

 OrthoFinder generates three output files for orthogroups:

-**1) OrthologousGroups.csv** is a tab separated text file.
+**1) Orthogroups.csv** is a tab separated text file.
 Each row comprises a single orthogroup and contains all the genes that belong to that orthogroup.
 The genes are organized into separate columns where each column corresponds to a single species.

-**2) OrthologousGroups.txt** is a tab separated text file that is identical in format to the output file from OrthoMCL.
+**2) Orthogroups.txt** is a tab separated text file that is identical in format to the output file from OrthoMCL.
 This enables OrthoFinder to easily slot into existing bioinformatic pipelines.

-**3) OrthologousGroups_UnassignedGenes.csv** is a tab separated text file that is identical in format to OrthologousGroups.csv but contains all of the genes that were not assigned to any orthogroup.
+**3) Orthogroups_UnassignedGenes.csv** is a tab separated text file that is identical in format to Orthogroups.csv but contains all of the genes that were not assigned to any orthogroup.

 **4) Statistics_Overall.csv** is a tab separated text file giving statistics for the orthogroups.

 **5) Statistics_PerSpecies.csv** is a tab separated text file giving statistics for the orthogroups on a species-by-species basis.

-**6) OrthologousGroups_SpeciesOverlaps.csv** is a tab separated text file containing a matrix of the number of orthogroups shared by each species-pair (i.e. the number of orthogroups which contain at least one gene from each of the species-pairs)
+**6) Orthogroups_SpeciesOverlaps.csv** is a tab separated text file containing a matrix of the number of orthogroups shared by each species-pair (i.e. the number of orthogroups which contain at least one gene from each of the species-pairs)

 ###Statistics Files
 Most of the terms in the files **Statistics_Overall.csv** and **Statistics_PerSpecies.csv** are self-explanatory, the remainder are defined below: